Ancestral X

 Ancestral X was my first attempt at a Pokemon ROM Hack, made to create a more challenging Pokemon X experience and bring in features that no one had ever seen before.
 The project was an overwhelming success, drawing in over 7000 users to the Discord server, players that are still active today, and millions of views across multiple content creators YouTube videos and Twitch streams.

 Ancestral X was the result of my playing a different Pokemon X ROM Hack and being disappointed in the features within.
 Most notably, Pokemon Omega Ruby and Alpha Sapphire (ORAS), the Gen 3 remakes for the Nintendo 3DS, added new Mega Pokemon, building off the expansion feature released with Pokemon X & Y. However, those Megas were never backported to X & Y themselves.
-After searching the web, poking previous creators, and experimenting myself, I was the first to bring the ORAS Megas into X & Y, bringing 3 months of work to fruition.
-After that, I continued on in creating my vision of what Pokemon X could be: Rebalancing Pokemon, rebalancing moves, updating trainers, and redesigning anything else that I thought would make the game better.

 The game features a wide array of changes, including, but not limited to: Full Pokemon Rebalancing (Stats, Abilities, Typings), Encounter Design, Trainer Design, Item Adjustments, Move Rebalancing, and the ORAS Megas.
 Additionally, throughout the project, I maintained incredibly meticulous documentation.
 Not only is every active change documented across multiple spreadsheets, and eventually the Ancestral X website, but I kept a changelog that encompasses every single change throughout the entire project's lifetime.

-After the initial 3 month experiment to see if I could get the ORAS megas into X, I wanted to get as much feedback as I could, so I spent another 3 months fleshing out the first wave of changes - which were rather lightweight as I look back in retrospect - I released my first beta build of v0.1 in May of 2022.
-This first build only included content up to the first gym, and it was brutally hard.
-I made wild overestimations, and my players were very vocal in letting me know.
-From then on, I released a new section of the game every 2 weeks or so, and I would constantly be making retroactive edits along the way.
+After the initial 3 month experiment to see if I could get the ORAS megas into X, I was itching to put my game out to the masses and collect as much feedback as possible, so I spent another frenzied 3 months fleshing out the first wave of changes - which were rather lightweight compared to my output today.
+I released my first beta build of v0.1 in May of 2022, which only included content up to the first gym, was brutally hard.
+As is no surprise to a first attempt, I made wild overestimations, and my players were very vocal in letting me know.

-Eventually, I got to the point where I reworked the final section of the game, and released by Official v1.0 in March of 2023.
-After that point the content creators took notice, and the playerbase rose significantly.
-I kept making iterations over the course of the year, and released a v2.0 with custom, entirely deterministic battle AI.
-Along the way, I kept pushing limits, adding a Mobile PC, moves that only exist in Gen 7+, and with assistance from a popular tool creator, put together a damage calculator for the game (a necessity for the most hardcore of players).
+I continued to make iterations over the course of the year, and even released a v2.0 with custom, entirely deterministic Battle AI.
+Along the way, I kept pushing limits as much as I could, adding Quality of Life features like a Mobile PC, entirely new moves from future Pokemon games, and with assistance from a popular tools creator, put together a damage calculator for the game - a necessity for the hardcore players.

 Visit the Ancestral X Site Visit the Community Post for Ancestral X